SkipToTheEndpoint/M365-Deployment-Tool/README.md

 - Automatically generate a ready-to-upload `.intunewin` package
 - Includes:
   - `setup.exe`
-  - Your XML
-  - A generated detection script
+  - install.xml and uninstall.xml generated from your provided xml
   - Optional full Office content (if not using `-OnlineMode`)
+- A detection script
+- Microsoft Logo
+- Details txt file containing all the information required to populate the Win32 app steps

 The package is structured for seamless deployment via Microsoft Intune.